Belton New Tech High School

-Belton New Tech High School is a public high school located in Belton, Texas, United States, in the Belton Independent School District.
+Belton New Tech High School is a public high school of choice located in Belton, Texas, United States, in the Belton Independent School District.
 Centered around project-based-learning, the school serves all of BISD, including the city of Belton and Bell County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2024-2025 school year, the school received an overall rating of "A" from the Texas Education Agency.